dakotahp/dakotahpena.studio/content/essays/everyday-carry.md

 like about it.
 Zipping up securely is a feature I prefer in a wallet than folding varieties.

-### Pistol

-Carrying a firearm can make criminals either rethink their ill intentions or prevent becoming a fish in a barrel during an active shooter situation.
-I have no intention of leaving my own and my family’s lives up to chance so I often carry a concealed carry sidearm on my person which varies depending on the season and circumstance.

-* Walther PPS-MQ II 9mm.
-Worn in warmer months due to the small size
-* Sig Sauer P320 .357 SIG.
-Worn in winter due to concealing easier under a jacket.
-* Glock 20 10mm.
-Worn on hikes because hard-cast 10mm is sufficient enough
-for Greenland Rangers to stop polar bear.

 ### Multi-tool

 On weekends or during the week when I know I'm going to be doing something that